ogivuk/learning/tdd-django/README.md

 #### Unit Tests
 * Unit tests should help writing code that’s clean and bug free.
 * Unit tests test the application from the inside, from the point of view of the programmer.
-* ​Each line of production code should be tested by (at least) one of unit tests.
+* Each line of production code should be tested by (at least) one of unit tests.
 * Every single code change should be driven by the tests.
 * Unit tests are about testing logic, flow control, and configuration.
     * Do not test constants, e.g., HTML strings.